enketo/blog/_posts/2017-07-12-customization.md

 #### Evaluation Cascade

-It has recently become possible to augment the most elementary part of Enketo's form engine by adding methods add the end of its standard evaluation cascade.
+It has recently become possible to augment the most elementary part of Enketo's form engine by adding methods at the end of its standard evaluation cascade.
 A good example can be found [here](https://github.com/OpenClinica/enketo-express-oc/blob/master/public/js/src/module/Form.js) (`Form.prototype.evaluationCascadeAdditions = [ constraintUpdate ];`).

 #### XPath evaluator